MoserMichael/my-notes/talking-with-chatgtp-b.md

 So our machines somehow managed to move into the realm of science fiction, given that they have started to talk (some) sense.
 Still i hope that we are moving into a  realm described by Stanislav Lem rather than into one described by Philip K. Dick, the stories of the second author are much more disturbing...

+... also the irony of using our collective drivel for the training of our replacement is worth a sci-fi story of its own [see link](https://arstechnica.com/ai/2024/02/reddit-has-already-booked-203m-in-revenue-licensing-data-for-ai-training/)

 -----

 An example of the confirmation bias machine is this interesting discussion:  [ Post war Britain's Nationalization](https://g.co/gemini/share/7b55f4aa9fdb)